ome/omero-documentation/omero/developers/Server/Clustering.rst

 warning and regard a resource as being in read-only mode if it discovers that it does not have write access.

+Setting :property:`omero.pixeldata.memoizer.dir.local` to a read-write directory allows a read-only server to create and use the Bio-Formats memo files that cache reader state.
+It will still check the default :file:`BioFormatsCache/` directory in the read-only binary repository for existing memo files that it can copy to this local directory.

 ::

        $ bin/omero config set omero.cluster.read_only.db true
        $ bin/omero config set omero.cluster.read_only.repo true
+       $ bin/omero config set omero.pixeldata.memoizer.dir.local /tmp/BioFormatsCache

 .. note::